 The following, describes BlockBlock's preferences:

 Though BlockBlock is conceptually simple, it is a rather complex piece of software.
-BlockBlock is made up of three main components, a kernel extension, a user-mode daemon running as root, and a user-mode agent running as the logged-in user (there can be multiple such agents if BlockBlock is installed for several users on the same system).
-The kernel extension tracks process creations, which are consumed by the daemon, which also monitors various persistence locations to detect any new items.
+BlockBlock is made up of two main components, a user-mode daemon running as root, and a user-mode agent running as the logged-in user (there can be multiple such agents if BlockBlock is installed for several users on the same system).
+The daemon monitors process creations and various persistence locations to detect any new items.
 Specifically the daemon (currently) watches for new kexts, launch daemon & agents, and new login items via the fsevents device (/dev/fsevents).
 Any time a new item is created, the daemon will broadcast a message from the root session to the final component of BlockBlock: the agent that is running within the context of the relevant user's session.
-The agent will then display an informative UI alert to the user, and convery the user's wishes (e.g. block or allow) back to the daemon.
+The agent will then display an informative UI alert to the user, and convey the user's wishes (e.g. block or allow) back to the daemon.

 Although BlockBlock can be completely removed and uninstalled by clicking 'Uninstall' from the drop-down menu in the status bar, or via the commandline (with the -uninstall flag) it can be manually uninstalled as well.